Russia accused of training German neo-Nazis

-- We know that Russia has the capability to claim a piece of European territory.
-Foreign policy expert Richard Sokolsky says that, due to new weaponry, Nato is no longer that much stronger than the Russian army.
-“According to the current consensus [...], a Russian invasion force could quickly overwhelm Nato defences.”
+- That Russia has the capability to claim a piece of European territory.
+Foreign policy expert Richard Sokolsky says that, due to new weaponry, Nato is no longer that much stronger than Russia’s army.
+“A Russian invasion force could quickly overwhelm Nato defences.”

 - What do we not know?